Expand algebraic expressions containing brackets and simplify the resulting expressions.

 This is level 1: collecting like terms when 1 term is repeated.
-You can earn a trophy if you get at least 9 correct and you do this activity online.
+You will be awarded a trophy if you get at least 9 answers correct and you do this activity online.

 Simplify the following expressions by removing the brackets.
 Order the terms in your answers so that variable terms come before the constants .